fernando-lahoz/tfg-bpf-basic-core/README.md

  - [**ebpf-core:**](./ebpf-core) Contains source code of VHDL implementation of the eBPF core, scripts for compilation and other useful files.
  - [**ebpf-assembler:**](./ebpf-assembler) Assembler made for compiling tests.

+This project is read-only.
+Possible bugs and improvements are being developed in a private repository.